pchemguy/LLM-CLI/Spec Kit/LLM Context/spec-kit/templates/commands/checklist.md

    Output the questions (label Q1/Q2/Q3).
 After answers: if ≥2 scenario classes (Alternate / Exception / Recovery / Non-Functional domain) remain unclear, you MAY ask up to TWO more targeted follow‑ups (Q4/Q5) with a one-line justification each (e.g., "Unresolved recovery path risk").
 Do not exceed five total questions.
 Skip escalation if user explicitly declines more.

 3. **Understand user request**: Combine `$ARGUMENTS` + clarifying answers:
-   - Derive checklist theme (e.g., security, review, deploy, ux)
+   - Derive checklist theme (e.g., security, review, deploy, UX)
    - Consolidate explicit must-have items mentioned by user
    - Map focus selections to category scaffolding
    - Infer any missing context from spec/plan/tasks (do NOT hallucinate)